 Agile project management is becoming a key skill within the software industry.
 As more businesses adopt agile, they are seeking dedicated agile project management methods to help them.
-Individuals with agile project management certifications can therefore command a premium in the jobs market.
+Individuals with agile certifications in project management can therefore command a premium in the jobs market.

-Read on to find out more about agile project management and professional certification.
+Read on to find out more about agile and project management and professional certification.

 The term ‘agile’ means a lot of different things to different people.
 Agile methods originated in the software industry, not as project management methods, but as project delivery methods.

 Projects deliver outputs

 The above definition covers both “construction” and “operations and maintenance”.
 Construction refers to any activities required to design and build a product or service and these take place as part of a project.
 Projects which are temporary in nature deliver outputs (products or services).